 Debt Arrangement Scheme (DAS)

-This is a Scottish solution which is similar to the DMP, though it guarantees to freeze interest and charges and your property will be protected.
+This is a Scottish debt solution which is similar to the DMP, though it guarantees to freeze interest and charges and your property will be protected.
 To be suitable the debt must be repaid within a reasonable period of time.
 This is normally looked upon as within ten years.